Psychology - Faculty

 phone: (580) 581-2567

 Thom D. Balmer earned a B.A. in Sociology and Biblical Studies in 1979, a M.Div. in Psychiatric Chaplaincy in 1984, a M.A. in Family Therapy in 1987, and a Ph.D. in Counseling Studies in 2011.
 His doctoral thesis was a qualitative research project entitled, “A Phenomenological Study of Spiritual Values in Secular-Based Marriage and Family Therapists.”
 He has taught for over 18 years at several universities including East Central University, Southeastern State University, Southern Nazarene University, and Cisco Junior College.
 He joined the faculty at Cameron January 2012.

-As full-time faculty, Dr. Balmer has taught professional counseling courses, marriage and family therapy courses, general and advanced psychology courses, ethics courses, crisis intervention courses, and human sexuality courses throughout his career.
+As full-time faculty, Dr. Balmer has taught professional counseling courses, marriage and family therapy courses, general and advanced psychology courses, ethics courses, crisis intervention courses, human sexuality courses, and practicum throughout his career.

 He has extensive experience working with couples, families, and military personnel suffering with post-traumatic stress disorder.
 He enjoys assisting fellow veterans in attaining proper compensation and medical services from the Veterans Administration.
-He is a state certifies services officer with the American Legion Post #72.
+He is a state certified services officer with the American Legion Post #72, and is in the process to become a national certified services officer with the Vietnam Veterans of America Post 751.
 He served with the 82nd Airborne as a 4.2 Mortar man from 1973 to 1975.

-B.S., M.S., Pennsylvania State University; Ph.D., Capella University
+B.S., M.Ed., Pennsylvania State University; Ph.D., Capella University

 Nance Boyer 1045

 phone: (580) 581-7946